-She has been described as ‘a new and original voice in English poetry, serious and uncompromising’ (R. V. Bailey) and she has been awarded a Wellcome Trust Fellowship, Rijksakademie Fellowship, Hosking Houses Fellowship, Arts Council Grant and Royal Society of Arts Fellowship.
+She has been described as ‘a new and original voice in English poetry, serious and uncompromising’ (R. V. Bailey).
 Her poems have been translated into many languages including Chinese, Maltese, Slovenian and Romanian and she has appeared at Literary Festivals throughout Europe.

 Astrid Alben is trustee (and acting CEO) of the Poetry Translation Centre.